kirkpatrickprice/windows-audit-scripts/README.md

 * Windows PowerShell 5.1 for Windows 10 or Windows 2016 Server
 * Windows PowerShell 4.0 for Windows 2012 Server

 NOTE: As of version 0.4.0, the `kpwinaudit.ps1` script is signed with an Authenticode certificate to provide greater trust that the script has not been tampered with.
 This should work with PowerShell execution policies of `RemoteSigned` and `AllSigned` for all version of Windows Server starting with 2012 and Windows 10.
+Use `Get-AuthenticodeSignature ./kpwinaudit.ps1` to verify the signature's validity.

 Additionally, `git commits` are also signed and validated by GitHub.
 Check the commit message to confirm that the commit is "verified."

 ## Installation
 Installation is as simple as copying or cloning the PowerShell script to your system.